yppelu/odin-todo-list/README.md

 # odin-todo-list

 ToDo app.
 The main goal here is to build the app on OOP principles.\
-The design is inspired by Todoist.\
-Rebuilt with React+Vite.
+After the React lesson rebuilt it with React+Vite.